 Photo: Shriansh.Goel / Wikimedia Commons

 The largest artificial lake in India, Tehri Lake, is in the shape of a rectangle formed by the Tehri Dam on the Bhagirathi River.
-As a major hydroelectric project that also attracts tourists for adventure sports like jet skiing, rafting and paragliding, it represents a rare opportunity of its kind in Maharashtra.’
+As a major hydroelectric project that also attracts tourists for adventure sports like jet skiing, rafting and paragliding, it is now gaining fame for exciting Tehri Lake water sports.
 The Himalayan backdrop of the lake is one attractive picture that nature lovers and thrill seekers alike will find irresistible.

 Location: Tehri, Uttarakhand